 As the Sinnis Hoodlum was wheeled out of the delivery van at BikeMatters HQ in its graphite and black glory, it is easy to see why they are so popular – it really is a great looking bike.

-The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, as I say the graphite and black works extremely well together but factor in the carbon fibre like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum for a cruiser 125 looks the part.
+The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, and as I say the graphite and black works extremely well together!
+Factor in that carbon fibre like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum really does look the part!

 Born to be wild